coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 **Targeted Spells:** Spell resistance applies if the spell is targeted at the creature.
 Some individually targeted spells can be directed at several creatures simultaneously.
-In such cases, a creature's spell resistance applies only to the portion of the spell actually targeted at that creature.
+In such cases, a creature’s spell resistance applies only to the portion of the spell actually targeted at that creature.
 If several different resistant creatures are subjected to such a spell, each checks its spell resistance separately.

-**Area Spells:** Spell resistance applies if the resistant creature is within the spell's area.
+**Area Spells:** Spell resistance applies if the resistant creature is within the spell’s area.
 It protects the resistant creature without affecting the spell itself.

 **Effect Spells:** Most effect spells summon or create something and are